 Heartbeat Monitoring

-Heartbeat monitoring helps you ensure that your cron jobs, scheduled tasks, and background processes are running as expected.
-Instead of checking if your services are up, heartbeats wait for your jobs to “ping” them when they run, start, or complete.
+Heartbeat monitoring ensures that your cron jobs, scheduled tasks, and background processes are running as expected.
+Instead of checking if your services are up, heartbeats wait for your jobs to "ping" them when they run, start, or complete.

 Heartbeats are perfect for monitoring cron jobs, data backups, batch processing, scheduled reports, and any recurring background tasks.